 Fair Value of the March 2012 Investor Warrants:

-The valuation model of the Investor Warrants uses a Black-Scholes model.
+The valuation model of the Investor Warrants uses the following main assumptions and parameters based on a Black-Scholes model.
+Note that Warrant's maturity is assumed to be their legal duration as per Warrant contract.